ENGL 2504 British Literary History after 1660

 About the Course:

-This section of ENGL 2504 surveys how Black people, including African slaves and free people of color, influenced British literary history after 1660.
-The course covers both representations of Black lives by non-Black authors as well as Black self-expression in myriad literary forms.
+This section of ENGL 2504 surveys how African, Afro-Caribbean, and African diasporic people, including enslaved people, have influenced British literary history after 1660, while also allowing for discussion of major developments in Anglophone literature over several hundred years.
+The course texts cover both representations of African descended people’s lives by non-African authors as well as African-diasporic people’s self-expression in myriad literary forms.

-- Comprehend basics like what actions are happening to which subjects/things in course texts.
-What’s literally in the text?
-(Assessed via weekly reading quizzes.)
+· Comprehend basics like what actions are happening to whom or what in course texts

-- Intuit or deduce the possible implications of the events in course texts.
-What’s just below the surface?
-(Assessed via online discussion and the formal essay.)
+· Intuit or deduce the possible implications of the events in course texts

-- Synthesize personal experience and knowledge of the world with ideas/topics in course texts.
-Synthesize knowledge gained through research.
-(Assessed via the BIPOC literary history essay and the formal essay.)
+· Synthesize personal experience and knowledge of the world with ideas in course texts

-- Analyze a text’s implications to identify the stakes of the narrative.
-What’s significant about the implications?
-(Assessed via online discussion and the formal essay.)
+· Analyze a text’s implications to identify the stakes of the narrative

 Botkin, Frances.
 Thieving Three-Fingered Jack.
 ISBN 978-0813587394